ECONOMIC EMPOWERMENT

 Current Projects

-Community Microloans: Entebbe
+The Community Microloan Program: Entebbe

 “ASA Social Fund for Hidden Peoples Microloan Project”